A new phase transition in the parabolic Anderson model with partially duplicated potential: Preliminaries

-In this section we derive asymptotic statements for $N,\eta$ and $|\mathcal{K}_t|$.
-We begin with a basic lemma on the asymptotic behaviour of $Z_t$. \begin{lemma} As $t \to \infty$, $\Za \to \infty$ almost surely.
-Moreover, $\Za/a_t$ is bounded away from zero and infinity in probability. \end{lemma} \begin{proof} The first statement is standard, see \cite{KLMS}; the second statement follows from Proposition~\ref{LB1}. \end{proof}
+We now give a basic lemma on the asymptotic behaviour of $Z_t$. \begin{lemma} As $t \to \infty$, $\Za \to \infty$ almost surely.
+Moreover, $\Za/r_t$ is bounded away from zero and infinity in probability. \end{lemma} \begin{proof} The first statement is standard, see Lemma~3.2 of~\cite{KLMS}; the second statement follows from Proposition~\ref{LB1}. \end{proof}

 We next give asymptotic properties of $N, \eta$ and $\mathcal{K}_t$, which allow us to derive the order of $|\mathcal{K}_t|$. \begin{lemma} If $\eta(n)$ converges then $N(n)$ converges almost surely.
 If $\eta(n)\to \infty$ then, as $n\to\infty$,